 And this is what snapping looks in FL:

 OK so what is the difference?
 Both softwares give us several snap options, but Bitwig lets us select a combination of those options, while in FL we can only select ONE option at a time.
 So if you want to snap to "Events" and also "1/4 step" you can't, you are forced to choose between either "Events" OR "1/4 step", but not both.

 The other thing that is very inconvenient in FL Studio is that it always assumes a relative grid and doesn't give the option of an absolute grid.
 This means that events that originally don't fall exactly on a grid line will never snap to the actual grid lines you see, but to a relative grid.
 There are times when a relative grid is needed, and there are times when an absolute grid is more adequate, and users should need to be able to decide.
 Again, Bitwig and Studio One have had this from the start.
 FL Studio could take this one step further by allowing events to snap to relative and absolute grids simultaneously, which would save a lot of clicking around.

 Here is my mockup of my "dream" snap functionality.
 I've only done a mockup for the Piano Roll but the equivalent for the Playlist and the Event editor shouldn't be too different.
 This implementation would give users more options to adjust how snap works.
 Some users who don't like snapping to an absolute grid would be able to uncheck it (see below mockups), which means this implementation meets everyone's workflow preferences.

-● A Left-Click on the snap size selector opens the snap menu.
-Note how the "none" option is no longer needed and has been removed.
+● Left-click the snap size selector to show the snap menu.
+Note specifically how the "none" option is not included for the reasons stated earlier.

-The important thing to notice is that not all settings are mutually exclusive, as detailed below:
+The really important thing to notice is that not all settings are mutually exclusive:

-Note 1: "Snap starts" and "Snap ends" only applies to moving clips in the Playlist and notes in the Piano Roll.
-When resizing items, both start and end will snap regardless of this setting.
+● "Snap starts" and "Snap ends" only applies to moving—not resizing—events (clips and MIDI notes).
+When resizing events, both the event start and end will snap regardless of this setting.